Luscinia svecica – Scarce visitor

 2017 – Adult male caught on Skokholm on 27th May (RD, WJ et al), photo by R. Brown.
 Accepted by WRP.

-Records extracted from the Pembrokeshire Bird Reports which may contain more detail.
+Records above extracted from the Pembrokeshire Bird Reports which may contain more information.

 A stunning male mist netted at the Well on 27th May 2017 was the first Skokholm record since 29th June 1995, only the 13th record for the Island and the 18th for Pembrokeshire (RD, WJ et al.).
 A lack of red feathering amongst its blue throat feathers and a relatively short wing chord of 73mm both suggested that it was not a Red-spotted L. s. svecica of northern Europe and Asia, however deducing its origins based on appearance alone becomes more problematic as White-spotted L. s. cyanecula of south and central Europe do not always have a white spot, meaning that they closely resemble Blue-throated, Spanish breeding L. s. azuricollis and the larger Turkish breeding L. s. luristanica.
 It is perhaps thus no surprise that there is limited genetic variation between all these forms and that this is very much a single species.
 Nevertheless it is hoped that a retained feather held by Professor Martin Collinson at the University of Aberdeen will provide a sufficiently distinctive genetic signature so as to allow this bird to be linked to a particular breeding area in the future.